AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 ## Issue

-A clear description of the issue, including full error messages as text and any important screenshots.
-If this is found in a log, provide details: which log, location.

-Remove any specific project IDs or customer information from errors and logs!
-Also make sure sensitive information is not included in screen shots.

-If the issue occurs in a very specific situation, provide detailed steps to reproduce, expected result and actual result in the following format:

-<ins>Steps to reproduce</ins>:

-Prerequisites: ... (if any).

-1. First step.
-1. Second step.
-1. ....

-<ins>Expected result</ins>:

-Adobe Commerce does this.

-<ins>Actual result</ins>:

 In New Relic > **Logs** > **Attributes** > apmApplicationNames >[Your APM aplication name] you see the following error message about the `indexer_update_all_views`cron:
 **[timestamp] report.Warning.
 Could not acquire lock for cron job: indexer_update_all_views [] []**